 By the age of 10 he started hustling at a local billiard hall called the Jampot in his native Sandy Row area of south Belfast.
 Soon he was beating the older boys and men, holding his own and gaining a reputation.
 The reason he was so fast around a table, as the legend goes, is that he needed to be fast to avoid a few clips around the ear after beating an older opponent.

-Left school at 15 and like so many Irish at the time, got the ferry to England.
+Left school at 15 and, like so many Irish at the time, got the ferry to England.
 Was lucky enough to find work as a stable hand, at the Reavey Stables in Berkshire, and spent two happy years of his life here.
 But due to weight problems and a lack of work ethic he would never make it as a jockey.
 I guess shoveling shit at 5 in the morning wasn’t to be for the young Higgins, that and the fact that Guinness and Mars Bars isn’t probably the best diet for competitive riding.

 A year later he returned home to Belfast in 1967, and just over a year he had won the All-Ireland and Northern Ireland amateur championships in 1968, by the age of 17.

-After turning professional in 1972, at the age of 22 he became the youngest World Championship winner at his first attempt, against John Spencer winning 37–32.
+After turning professional in 1972, at the age of 22 he became the youngest World Championship winner, at his first attempt, against John Spencer winning 37–32.
 The record was only beaten in 1990 when Stephen Hendry won the trophy at 21.

 The 1972 World Snooker Championship was a world away from what we know of snooker today.
 Set in the long gone British Legion in Birmingham, where the crowd sat around the table on stacked up beer crates, the best of 73 frames final was played out over a week.
 And for winning the World Championship Higgins got a cheque for £480!
 But his win sent shock-waves through the sport.
 Here was a player with panache and style, had charisma, was charming, and with an unorthodox playing style he knew how to play snooker at levels that hadn’t been previously seen.
-And boy was he fast, flying around the table, often not given the ref the chance to replace the balls, potting balls from every conceivable angle with a furious intensity and in a manner that had the audience captivated.
+And boy was he fast, flying around the table, often not given the ref enough time to replace the balls, potting balls from every conceivable angle with a furious intensity and in a manner that had the audience captivated.
 Snooker had finally got its own Georgie Best, someone who could transform the game from old men in dark halls to the dizzy heights it reached in the 80’s.
 Overnight Higgins changed the sport, bringing it kicking and screaming into the modern age, and as he said so himself……“Snooker was bollocks before I came along, pure bollix you had nothing to inspire you.
 You had Joe Davis.
 He was champion for twenty fucking years!”

 In April 1976, Higgins reached the final again and faced Ray Reardon, but this time he lost out, to an embattled Reardon who made four centuries and seven breaks over 60 to pull away and win the title for the fifth time with the score of 27–16.
 Another final was in 1980, but this was the one that got away.
 Against Mr Coke head himself, Cliff Thorburn, Higgins was winning comfortably, 10-6, but then he started playing to the gallery.
 Thorburn capitalized on some silly errors in Higgins game to win out 18-16.
 To say Higgins was mad after this game was an understatement!